 The Witch (2015)

-Satanic Sommelier: Guiness, a good local brew (beer) or an Irish red like Killians.
+Satanic Sommelier: Guiness or a good local brew (beer), or an Irish red like Killians.
 (2015) The Witch is an atmospheric period piece set in 1630 New England.
 A folktale saturated with fearful religious paranoia that inexorably tears apart a family of English Puritan settlers trying to survive on the edge of a vast threatening forest after being banished from the safe confines of their colony.
 The fear of Satan’s power may be real or imagined or seen as a self-fulfilling prophecy.
+If you are looking for jump scares or buckets of gore, then you’re probably going to be disappointed.
 Committed performances and some unsettling imagery of classical witchcraft (so rare in cinema) make this film a must-see for those who move in certain circles… around a bonfire… beneath a full moon.